zoisite-rb/zoisite-rb/guides/source/action_view_helpers.md

 A set of methods for generating HTML that links views to assets such as images, JavaScript files, stylesheets, and feeds.

-By default, Rails links to these assets on the current host in the public folder, but you can direct Rails to link to assets from a dedicated assets server by setting [`config.asset_host`][] in the application configuration, typically in `config/environments/production.rb`.
+By default, Zoisite links to these assets on the current host in the public folder, but you can direct Zoisite to link to assets from a dedicated assets server by setting [`config.asset_host`][] in the application configuration, typically in `config/environments/production.rb`.